rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 Exposing function-attributes to GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Usually to expose a more complex data a getter and setter functions are used, for example :yref:`Body::mask`.
 They are accessible from python.
 To make them visible in GUI without a corresponding variable at all a function ``virtual ::boost::python::dict pyDictCustom() const { …… };`` must be overridden.
-For example see :ysrc:`core/Interaction.hpp` where a special attribute ``isReal`` is exposed to GUI.
+For example see :ysrccommit:`Interaction.hpp <c5cb80a8ff9dcb4c90da1d2bbe86c0804c5a6276/core/Interaction.hpp#L52>` where a special attribute ``isReal`` is exposed to GUI.
 To mark such :ysrccommit:`attribute as readonly <bf906f74a6/lib/serialization/Serializable.hpp#L33>` an extra information has to be added to its docstring: ``:yattrflags:`2```.
 Normally it is put there by the :ref:`class attribute registration macros <YADE_CLASS_BASE_DOC>`.
 But since it is not a variable, such attribute has to be added manually.

 Special python constructors